heroku-reference-apps/heroku-applink-pattern-org-action-nodejs/README.md

   This is especially valuable when creating related records (like Quotes and Quote Line Items) where you need to maintain referential integrity.
 - Source code for configuration/metadata deployed to Salesforce can be found in the `/src-org` directory.
 - Requests in this type of Heroku application are being managed by a web process that implements a strict timeout as described [here](https://devcenter.heroku.com/articles/request-timeout) you will see errors in the Apex debug logs only.
 If you are hitting this limit consult the [Scaling Batch Jobs with Heroku - Node.js](https://github.com/heroku-examples/heroku-integration-pattern-org-job-nodejs) sample.
-- Per the **Heroku Integration** add-on documentation and steps above, the service mesh buildpack must be installed to enable authenticated connections to be intercepted and be passed through to your code.
+- Per **Heroku AppLink** documentation and steps above, the service mesh buildpack must be installed to enable authenticated connections to be intercepted and be passed through to your code.

 ## Other Samples